CrowdStrike/azure-vm-extension/README.md

 3. Click "Add" and search for "CrowdStrike Falcon"
 4. Select the appropriate extension (Linux or Windows)
 5. Configure the required parameters and install

+### Azure Policy

+For automated enterprise-scale deployment using Azure Policy, see the [Policy Templates](policy/README.md) documentation for detailed instructions on deploying CrowdStrike Falcon at scale using Azure Policy.
+The templates support both subscription and management group level assignments, with automatic detection of Windows and Linux VMs.

 ## Documentation